River City (TV series)

-River City is a British television soap opera created by Stephen Greenhorn which has been broadcast on BBC One Scotland since September 2002.
-Since 2019, the show has aired episodes a day earlier on the new BBC Scotland channel.
-Set in the fictional district of Shieldinch in the West End of Glasgow, the programme follows the stories of local residents and their families as they go about their daily lives.
+River City is a Scottish television soap opera created by Stephen Greenhorn which had been broadcast on BBC One Scotland for 24 years from 24 September 2002 until 31 August 2026.

+From 2019 onwards, River City aired episodes a day earlier on the new BBC Scotland channel.

+The soap was set in the fictional district of Shieldinch in the West End of Glasgow, the programme centred around the stories of local residents and their families as they went about their daily lives.

 From its inception in 2002, the soap struggled to grasp viewers' approval, but would gradually see a rise in popularity.
 In 2023, the soap won 'Best Drama' at the Royal Television Society Scotland awards.

 History

 In 2000, BBC Scotland were in talks of launching its own serial drama for Scotland.
-With the success of the BBC's other soap operas EastEnders and Holby City, which was launched the year before, the Corporation opened to independent producers but later decided to open an in-house bid.
+With the success of the BBC's other soap operas EastEnders and Holby City, which was launched the year before, the corporation opened to independent producers but later decided to open an in-house bid.

 The BBC invited Stephen Greenhorn, who had finished working on the Glasgow Kiss for the BBC that year, to help develop the soap.

 When deciding where to set the new soap, the BBC thought Glasgow was the "obvious option" but were worried it was too overexposed and they were looking at other locations.
 Greenhorn suggested Edinburgh, but the BBC raised concerns that setting it in Edinburgh "wouldn't connect emotionally".
-The only other urban cities left were Dundee and Aberdeen, but these were ruled out.
+The only other large cities left were Dundee and Aberdeen, but these were ruled out.
 He thought setting it in the likes of Stirling "simply wouldn't work".
 Greenhorn had spent a lot of time in Leith writing a story about the opening of the Scottish Parliament so he suggested the port district as the setting as he believed it shared similarities to Glasgow.

 The BBC loved the idea and asked for Greenhorn to begin work on writing a new drama.
 It took six months for Greenhorn to write a 50 to 60-page 'document' about the new soap.
-The soap was to be set in Leith and titled The Shore.
-Although the BBC were impressed, they thought the right setting for the show was to be in the west of Scotland, essentially in Glasgow.
+The soap was to be set in Leith and titled The Shore, and although the BBC were impressed, they thought the right setting for the show was to be in the west of Scotland, essentially in Glasgow.
 This set Greenhorn back as he had already begun developing characters and producing storylines, but they didn't fit into the social classes and lifestyle of the city.
 Before he could rewrite his proposals, Greenhorn had to decide where in Glasgow the soap would be set.
-He settled for Whiteinch, on the north banks of the River Clyde.
+In the end, he settled for Whiteinch, on the north banks of the River Clyde.